STATEMENT OF COMMITMENT

 RISK MANAGEMENT, SYSTEMS OF CONTROL AND INTERNAL AUDIT

 Details of the Group’s risk management process, systems of control and internal audit are set out in the risk report on page 64.

 Directors are aware that when a matter is considered by the Board in which they individually have a direct or indirect interest, this interest is to be disclosed prior to the Board meeting.
 These disclosures are noted by the Board when necessary, and recorded in the minutes of the Board meeting.

-In accordance with the JSE Listings Requirements, the Group has a policy requiring directors and officers who may have access to price-sensitive information, to be precluded from dealing in the Group’s shares, as well as during closed periods.
-Such closed periods commence from the end of December until the release of the Group’s interim results in February of each year and from the end of June until the release of the Group’s annual results in August of each year, or when trading under a cautionary announcement.
+In accordance with the JSE Listings Requirements, the Group has a policy requiring directors and officers who may have access to price-sensitive information, to be precluded from dealing in the Group’s shares during closed periods.
+Such closed periods commence from the end of December until the release of the Group’s interim results in February of each year, from the end of June until the release of the Group’s annual results in August of each year, or when trading under a cautionary announcement.

 To ensure that dealings are not carried out at a time when other price-sensitive information may be known, directors, officers and participants in the share incentive scheme must at all times obtain permission from the chairman, Group chief executive or Group financial director, as the case may be, before dealing in the shares of the Group.
-The company secretary is notified of any share dealings and, in conjunction with the sponsor, publishes the details of dealings in the Group’s shares by directors and officers that have been approved on the Stock Exchange News Service of the JSE Limited.
+The company secretary is notified of any share dealings and, in conjunction with the sponsor, publishes the details of dealings in the Group’s shares by directors and officers on SENS of the JSE Limited.